 Oh, we could go on about different mistakes to avoid making during your project development process.
 But we’ll keep it simple.

-Common mistakes we see in project development often arise from a lack of research on the outset.
+Common mistakes we see in project development often arise from a lack of research at the outset.
 Did you match your resources ineffectively?
-Were there communication slip ups with stakeholders and team members?
+Were there communication slip-ups with stakeholders and team members?
 Did the project scope get away from you?
-Did the project go past deadline or budget?
+Did the project go past the deadline or budget?
 Did you experience hiccups while gathering requirements?

 Those mistakes listed above are common mistakes to avoid during project development.
-That’s why when you’re developing our your project, it’s best to assume Murphy’s Law—anything that can go wrong, will.
-That way, you can develop fail-safes, or contingency plans that activate when plan A experiences issues.
+That’s why when you’re developing your project, it’s best to assume Murphy’s Law—anything that can go wrong, will.
+That way, you can develop fail-safes or contingency plans that activate when plan A experiences issues.

 Developing a project plan is no easy feat.
 It’s the details that make up the DNA of your project.
 One missed detail or one improperly communicated piece of information can have your whole project start off on the wrong foot.

 Having your project properly developed before go-live is the bread and butter to a smooth project process.
 But without a proper software system in place to make that happen, you’ll be going into your project blind.
-Assure stakeholders that all systems are go, and enable your team members to communicate effectively no matter which phase they’re in.
-ProjectManager.com is an award-winning, cloud-based software that’s committed to helping teams collaborate effectively across multiple platforms.
+Assure stakeholders that all systems are going, and enable your team members to communicate effectively no matter which phase they’re in.
+ProjectManager is award-winning, cloud-based software that’s committed to helping teams collaborate effectively across multiple platforms.
 Sign up for our free 30-day trial today.